 Body fat: Here's a little-know fact about fat: It produces estrogen.
 So the more you have, the higher your hormone levels tend to be.
 A study in JAMA Oncology found that in post-menopausal women, the risk of an estrogen-sensitive tumor was about twice as high in those with the highest percentage of body fat compared to the lowest.
 This was true even for women who had a “healthy” body-mass index.

-Alcohol: Look, you can still enjoy a cocktail now and then, but even moderate drinking (one to two drinks a day) may increase the risk of breast cancer 30% to 50%, according to a study in Current Breast Cancer Reports.
+Alcohol: Look, you can still enjoy a cocktail now and then, but even moderate drinking (one to two drinks a day) May increase the risk of breast cancer by about a third to a half, according to a study in Current Breast Cancer Reports.

 Family planning: Whether you have kids or not and at what age can affect your breast cancer risk by changing your levels of and exposure to hormones.
-A study in the International Journal of Cancer found that women who never had children were 30% more likely to develop the disease than moms.
-It also found that older moms were more at risk than very young ones: Women who had their first baby after age 35 were 40% more likely to get breast cancer than those who had a kid before age 20.
+A study in the International Journal of Cancer found that women who never had children were were 1.3-times more likely to develop the disease… Women who had their first baby after age 35 were 1.4-times more likely to get breast cancer than those who had a kid before age 20.
 Try not to get too hung up on these numbers though: Is anyone recommending teen pregnancy to prevent breast cancer?
 Nope.
 The right time to have a baby is whenever you say it is—which may be never.

 Do I Have the Symptoms of Breast Cancer?